Police say suspected Maryland school shooter used father's gun

 Attempts to reach Rollins' family have not been successful.

-A school resource officer confronted Rollins and fired one shot at him, as Rollins simultaneously fired a shot.
+School resource officer Blaine Gaskill confronted Rollins and fired one shot at him, as Rollins simultaneously fired a shot, according to police.
 Rollins died hours later at a hospital.
 The officer was not harmed.

-A 14-year-old student who was shot in the leg during the incident was released from the hospital on Wednesday, a hospital spokesman said.
+A 14-year-old student who was shot in the leg during the incident, whom the sheriff's office identified as Desmond Barnes, was released from the hospital on Wednesday, a hospital spokesman said.
 The female victim, identified as Jaelynn Willey by her family, remains in critical condition, the sheriff's office said.

 An autopsy is being carried out on Rollins to determine whether he was killed by a shot fired by the officer or from a self-inflicted gunshot.
-Investigators also remain uncertain over who fired the shot that hit the 14-year-old, a spokeswoman for the sheriff's office said.
+Investigators also remain uncertain over who fired the shot that hit Barnes, a spokeswoman for the sheriff's office said.

+The investigation has not found any social media threats made by Rollins, the sheriff's office said.

+Kai Davis, a former classmate of Rollins, pointed to his access to a gun.